Written in 2005

 Church growth thinking can be divided into three strands:

 - The Church Strand, which is based within Christian denominations and exists to serve their needs.
-It is based on theological principles, organisational pragmatism, and ideas that originated in the church growth movement of the 20th century.
+It is based on theological principles as well as organisational pragmatism.
+The ideas were propagated through the church growth movement of the 20th century.
 Principles are disseminated in popular books, training courses and seminaries.

 - The Social Science Strand, whose focus is primarily academic research and is part of the sociology of religion.
 Hypotheses are tested with statistical methods and results published in peer-reviewed academic journals.

 - The Sociophysics Strand, which uses mathematics, physics and computer simulation.
-Techniques are drawn from population modelling, statistical mechanics, system dynamics and differential calculus, with the consequences of hypotheses analysed within the strict rules of mathematics.
+Techniques are drawn from population modelling, statistical mechanics, system dynamics and differential calculus.
+Hypotheses are set and their consequences analysed within the strict rules of mathematics.
 Sociophysics models are published in peer-reviewed academic journals.

 Church Strand of Church Growth

-The Church Growth Movement of the second half of the 20th century was the primary means through which many churches came to embrace church growth principles.
-The movement is deemed to have originated with Donald McGavran, a missionary to India who through his research on the mission field became a specialist church growth educator (Pointer 1984, p.14).
-Indeed it is he who coined the expression “church growth” as he felt “evangelism” and “missions” had lost their true meaning, and with it some of the burning zeal of the church to see the great commission fulfilled (Pointer 1984, p.19).
-McGavran’s first book on his work, Bridges of God published in 1955, is regarded as the start of the church growth movement (Pointer 1984, p.14).
+The Church Growth Movement of the second half of the 20th century was the primary means many churches came to embrace church growth principles.
+The movement is deemed to have originated with Donald McGavran.
+He was a missionary to India who became a specialist church growth educator through his research on the mission field (Pointer 1984, p.14).
+Indeed it is he who coined the expression “church growth”.
+He felt “evangelism” and “missions” had lost their true meaning, and with it, some of the burning zeal of the church to see the great commission fulfilled (Pointer 1984, p.19).
+McGavran’s first book on his work, Bridges of God, published in 1955, is regarded as the start of the church growth movement (Pointer 1984, p.14).

-McGavran’ research was conducted while he was on the mission field from 1923 to 1954 with the help of Methodist bishop, J. Waskom Pickett.
-Between them, they analysed data from the growing churches within India, attempting to understand the best way to conduct missions so that people get converted.
-This was far from being an academic study, souls were at stake.
+McGavran conducted his research while he was on the mission field from 1923 to 1954 with the help of Methodist bishop J. Waskom Pickett.
+They analysed data from the growing churches within India, attempting to understand the best way to conduct missions so that people get converted.
+This study was far from academic; souls were at stake.
 Nevertheless, the work was of high academic calibre.
-Although results were published from the 1930s onwards little interest was generated until 1955 with the appearance on Bridges of God (Pointer 1984, pp.13-14).
+Although results were published from the 1930s onwards, little interest was generated until 1955 with the appearance on Bridges of God (Pointer 1984, pp.13-14).

-Now in the USA, McGavran went on to publish the booklet How Churches Grow in 1959, in order to challenge missionary organisations to become more effective.
+Now in the USA, McGavran went on to publish the booklet How Churches Grow in 1959 in order to challenge missionary organisations to become more effective.
 Meanwhile, he was conducting research from missions in other countries to support his principles.
 In 1961 he founded the Institute of Church Growth in Oregon to train students to be effective in mission.
 The institute proved popular, especially with international students, and quickly grew out of its premises.
-In 1965 McGavran was able to move the institute to the Fuller Theological Seminary in Pasadena, where he became founding dean of the School of World Missions.
-Fuller has been hugely influential in the field of church growth and has seen a number of well-known church leaders and church growth experts on the staff, including J. Edwin Orr, John Wimber, Peter Wagoner and Eddie Gibbs (Pointer 1984, pp.14-15).
+In 1965 McGavran was able to move the institute to the Fuller Theological Seminary in Pasadena.
+Here, he became the founding dean of the School of World Missions.
+Fuller has been hugely influential in the field of church growth.
+It has seen well-known church leaders and church growth experts on the staff, including J. Edwin Orr, John Wimber, Peter Wagoner and Eddie Gibbs (Pointer 1984, pp.14-15).

 Church growth theories require reliable data.
-In the UK excellent data has been provided by Peter Brierley, first of Marc Europe, then Christian Research, now independent, who has compiled denominational statistics as well as conducting comprehensive surveys.
+In the UK, excellent data has been provided by Peter Brierley, first of Marc Europe, then Christian Research, now independent.
+He regularly compiles denominational statistics and has conducted comprehensive surveys.
 In the USA, there is the American Religious Data Archive, with Adherants.com providing worldwide data.
 Many denominations publish their own statistics.

 Social Science Strand of Church Growth

 From a system dynamics point of view, it is not a question of which theory is correct: secularisation, new paradigm or neo-secularisation.
-Each of these are competing forces.
-Which forces dominate at any time would determine which theory, or none, approximates to the truth.
+These are represented by competing forces.
+Which forces dominate at any time would determine which theory, or none, approximates the truth.

 Sociophysics Strand of Church Growth

-Sociophysics is a name given to a broad range of mathematical modelling techniques used in the social and economic sciences, based on theories similar to those in physics.
-They include statistical mechanics, agent-based models and population modelling, but are not necessarily limited to these techniques.
+Sociophysics is a name given to a broad range of mathematical modelling techniques used in the social and economic sciences based on theories similar to those in physics.
+They include statistical mechanics, agent-based models and population modelling but are not necessarily limited to these techniques.
 It is more a way of thinking that perceives a model as a part of a more general theory within a social system.
-Such models are highly mathematical and are capable of quantitative testing and predication.
-Many of the models are dynamic, predicting changes over time, and providing quantitative explanations of behaviour.
+Such models are highly mathematical and are capable of quantitative testing and prediction.
+Many of the models are dynamic, predicting changes over time and providing quantitative explanations of behaviour.
 Such theories are often called social diffusion.
 Within the subject, there are models of the spread of religion and church growth.

-Others from the physics community have attempt models of the growth of religion.
+Others from the physics community have attempted models of the growth of religion.
 Ormerod & Roach (2004) used scale-free networks to model the spread of heresies in history.
 Ausloos & Petroni (2007, 2009, 2010) and Ausloos(2012) have used ideas from statistical physics and population modelling.
-A more general model of ideological competition, which includes religion, was constructed Vitanov, Dimitrova, & Ausloos (2011) using differential equation modelling, following a generalised Verhulst law.
-More recent models have proposed theories of church growth where the primary agents of growth are not the most recent converts, generalising the concept of enthusiast (Ochoche & Gweryina, 2013; McCartney & Glass, 2014; Madubueze & Nwaokolo 2014).
+A more general model of ideological competition, which includes religion, was constructed by Vitanov, Dimitrova, & Ausloos (2011) .
+They used differential equation modelling, following a generalised Verhulst law.
+More recent models have proposed theories of church growth where the primary agents of growth are not the most recent converts, generalising the concept of enthusiast (Ochoche & Gweryina, 2013; McCartney & Glass, 2014; Madubueze & Nwaokolo, 2014).

-Apart from the models on the Church Growth Modelling website, there are few examples of church growth built with system dynamics.
+Apart from the models on the Church Growth Modelling website, there are few other system dynamics church growth models.
 Gaynor, Morrow & Georgiou (1991) modelled the sustainability of a religious order, but the growth of the organisation was not linked to the behaviour of individuals.
-Likewise (Bullock 1999) applied system dynamics to the analysis of parish growth; here, the major emphasis was the financial management of the parish, rather than its growth mechanism.
-Acuña Moreno et al. (2001) constructing a microworld applied to a South American Christian denomination.
+Likewise, (Bullock 1999) applied system dynamics to the analysis of parish growth.
+Here, the major emphasis was on the financial management of the parish rather than its growth mechanism.
+Acuña Moreno et al. (2001) constructed a microworld applied to a South American Christian denomination.